Content © The Birth Rites Collection. Not for profit company Ltd by guarantee no: 5805902

-The collection is displayed across Guy’s Campus and is displayed in New Hunt's House, the Chantler SaIL Clinical Skills Centre, the Henriette Raphael Building and the Hodgkin Building.
+The collection is displayed across Guy’s Campus in New Hunt's House, the Chantler SaIL Clinical Skills Centre, the Henriette Raphael Building and the Hodgkin Building.

 BREAKING NEWS : LAUREN MCLAUGHLIN is awarded a grant from Creative Scotland to carry out a residency @ BRC and with the midiwfery school at Kings College, London.
 Lauren is the winner of the Competition for New work with the work pictured above 'A conflict of Interests'. http://www.laurenmclaughlin.co.uk/

 TOURS OF THE COLLECTION : Please meet at the entrance to New Hunts House.
-Tours will be led by Hermione Witlshire, artist and lecturer at the Royal College of Art and Helen Knowles, BRC Curator.
+Tours will be led by Hermione Witlshire, artist and lecturer at the Royal College of Art and Helen Knowles, BRC Curator and Eleanor Featherby midiwfery student.
 To register for the tour or find out when the next ones are scheduled click here.